 The Bottom Line

-If you're building a contact center, IVR, or human-facing notification system, Twilio remains the safe choice.
-Telnyx and Plivo are solid alternatives if you want similar features at a lower price.
+If you're building a contact center, IVR, or human-facing notification system at volume, Twilio remains the safe choice.
+Telnyx and Plivo are solid alternatives if you want similar features at a lower per-message price, and Vonage is worth a look if your traffic is heavily international.

-If you're building AI agents that need a programmable number, automatic OTP extraction, AI voice answering with email summaries, and per-agent isolation, AgentCall is the only API purpose-built for that use case.
-The combination of MCP tooling, OTP extraction, and AI voice with transcripts is something no general-purpose CPaaS offers today.
+If you're building AI agents that need a programmable number, automatic OTP extraction, an AI that answers texts and calls with real data from your systems, memory that survives between calls, and A2P registration handled for you, AgentCall is the only API purpose-built for that use case.
+The combination of MCP tooling, OTP extraction, two-way AI SMS, and auditable call memory is something no general-purpose CPaaS offers today.

 FAQ